radams15/faversham.pub/_posts/2024-12-15-albion-taverna.md

 Overall, the Albion Taverna is a fairly standard Shepherd Neame pub - slightly expensive drinks, not a massive amount of character, but with some brilliant drinks available, mostly brewed locally.
-The wost part however of the visit: when returning our glasses and thanking the barman, I was ignored!
+The worst part however of the visit: when returning our glasses and thanking the barman, I was ignored!